Everything to You Need to Know About the Navel (Belly Button) Piercing

 Although it seems quite easy and straightforward, it can be a complicated piercing if done by an unskilled piercer.
 Because there are many blood vessels and nerves in that area that should be carefully avoided when piercing, a perforation in the wrong spot can lead to issues.

-How Is the Navel Piercing Done?
+How is the Navel Piercing Done?

 Girl with navel piercing